pinojs/pino/docs/api.md

 // logs the following:
 // {"level":30,"time":1578357790020,"pid":91736,"hostname":"x","payload":{"level":"hi","timestamp":"never","foo":"bar"},"v":1}
 ```
-In this way, you never have to worry that one of your logged objects' properties conflicts with pino's standard logging properties,
+In this way, logged objects' properties don't conflict with pino's standard logging properties,
-and you always know which key to start searching from when you're looking for logged objects.
+and searching for logged objects can start from a consistent path.

 <a id=prettyPrint></a>
 #### `prettyPrint` (Boolean | Object)